 - Drinking adequate fluids

 Counseling and Patient Education for Balance Disorders

 Developing a balance disorder can be frustrating and frightening.
 Understanding the issue can help to ease the emotional reactions to the problem.
-Counseling and education on aspects relating to causes, diagnosis, and management are generally a good starting point.
+Counseling and education on aspects relating to causes, diagnosis, and management are generally good starting points.
 Health literacy helps patients make decisions, adjust their focus, reduce stress and depression as well as help them to participate fully in the balance disorders treatment procedures.

 Treatment options vary from one person to another.
 Before commencing, seek a specialist doctor intervention so that they examine and know the best approach for you.
 Treatment options may include Exercise Programs, At Home Care or Medication.
 Surgery may be required if alternate methods are ineffective or in certain specific cases.
-Research is trying to examine and develop new methods and improvements in the balance disorders treatment.
+Research is trying to examine and develop new methods and improvements in balance disorders treatment.